-Gratitude is a powerful tool for creating change in our lives and the lives of those around us and can be an antidote to bitterness.
+Gratitude is a powerful tool for creating change in our lives and the lives of those around us and can be an antidote to bitterness when we let go of bitterness.
 When you focus on gratitude, your feelings can’t help but shift from bitterness to appreciation – and the energy that comes with this state helps attract things into your life that improve it.

 7) Make peace with your past

 But you don’t have to wait until you pass away.
-If you want to know how to overcome bitterness, learn to make peace with your past.
+If you want to work on overcoming bitterness, learn to make peace with your past.
 (This is another form of acceptance.)

-Yes, it may be difficult to drudge up the past and think about things from an objective perspective, but the ability to do this in the face of pain and discomfort can transform your future life and help you get rid of your bitterness.
+Yes, it may be difficult to drudge up the past and think about things from an objective perspective, but the ability to do this in the face of pain and discomfort can transform your future life and help you move forward.